Alexqwesa/ais3uson_app/lib/source/screens/service_related/README.md

 # UIServices - Classes to display service related data

-There are is two screens to display services:
+There are two screens to display services:
 - [ClientServicesListScreen] to display **list** of services,
 - [ClientServicesScreen] to display **one** service.